-This is an 18” pillow as are my Ghastlie Halloween Pillows.
-The idea being that I could buy one 18” pillow form then switch off the cover depending on the holiday or season.
+The reason I did this is that I like the idea that I could buy one 18” pillow form then switch off the cover depending on the holiday or season.
 I can see this same pattern in bright colors for summer or in warm tones for fall.

-I made a bunch of these last Christmas for close friends and family members.
+One year, I made a bunch of these as Christmas gifts for close friends and family members.
 Most of the fabrics came from a quilt pack that I bought from Amy Smart.
 I never got around to making the quilt so instead used the squares for these pillows.

 I love to collect Holiday fabrics.
 When I see ones that I love, I pick them up and save them for my stash.
 I don’t worry too much about what specific purpose I’ll use the fabric for, but I always seem to find a use.
 Last fall I made a Halloween quilt with some of my collection of Halloween fabrics.

 These pillows have piping around the edge to finish them off and a simple zipper closure in the back.
-If you’d like to learn how to make the zipper closure, you can see instructions on my Dorm Room Pillow on WeAllSew.com.
+If you’d like to learn how to make the zipper closure, you can see instructions on this post.

 Just a note, I don’t have repeats of my HST blocks on these pillows because I made several and mixed them up with each other.
 The HST method will yield 2 identical HST’s, so just know if you don’t want 2 of the same HST on your pillow, you’ll need to make more HST’s.

 Christmas Pillow Supplies:

 Four 5” printed fabric squares

 Two white strips 16 1/2” x 1 1/2” (border)